 I chose English for the language and did not bother with any printer drivers, and the British keymap.

 And we’re off!

 At some point you’ll see a dialog like this, which means its time to swap a floppy.
 (6 disks, 4 drives).

 We access the magic menu for this using F12.
-On a desktop Mac keyboard there’s a magic setting in system preferences->keyboard to turn your function keys into function keys.
-On a laptop Mac, just use the Fn key to make F12 be something other than volume.
+On a Mac keyboard you may need to use the Fn key to make F12 be something other than volume.

 When you hit F12 you’ll see this.

 Once this menu is open we need to use the cursor keys to navigate up and down.
 Lets go down to extras and hit return.

 We can just eject the disk, or replace it with another from our “Media Swap List”.
 Lets go down and select Fonts.
 The menu disappears and if you give the Amiga a second it will recognise the new disk and resume without you clicking proceed.